About This Trip

 - Visit ultra-remote parts of the Solomon Islands including Tetepare – the largest uninhabited island in the South Pacific – and Marovo Lagoon, the world’s largest enclosed reef lagoon.

-You’ll get to enjoy two to three snorkeling excursions a day, complemented by intriguing cultural experiences with village visits and jungle hikes on uninhabited islands.
-During transits between snorkeling sites, you will look for cetaceans.
-Many tropical cetacean species are present here including spinner dolphins, pantropical spotted dolphins, Risso’s dolphins, Indo-pacific bottlenose dolphins, rough-toothed dolphins, shortfin pilot whales, pygmy killer whales, dwarf sperm whales, and sperm whales.
-There are also reports of unidentified beaked whales.
-But a particular target of our expedition will be blue whales, which may use these waters as a mating or/and breeding ground, as well as Omura’s whales, tropical baleen whales that were unknown to science before 2004 and were first described from the Solomon Islands.
-If deemed appropriate, you may also have the opportunity to snorkel with whales — an unforgettable experience.
+During transits between snorkeling we will look for cetaceans, guided by our on board expert.
+Many tropical cetacean species are present here including shortfin pilot whales, pygmy killer whales, sperm whales, dwarf sperm whales, and many dolphin species.
+In past years we have also seen beaked whales.
+In particular, we'll be on the lookout for blue whales, which may use these waters as a mating and/or breeding ground, as well as Omura’s whale, a tropical baleen whale species unknown to science before 2004 (and first described from the Solomon Islands).
+If deemed appropriate, you may also have the chance to snorkel with whales — an unforgettable experience.

-- Exploring Remote Corners of the Coral Triangle with Planet Deep by Wayne Sentman
+- Exploring Remote Corners of the Coral Triangle with Planet Deep

-- An Unexplored Corner of the Coral Triangle: The Solomon Islands by Wayne Sentman
+- An Unexplored Corner of the Coral Triangle: The Solomon Islands

-- Solomon Islands by Liveaboard: Whale Survey Report by Benjamin Kahn
+- Solomon Islands by Liveaboard: Whale Survey Report

 Notes on Trip Costs